OutpostUniverse/TethysAPI/README.md

 # Usage

+**ATTENTION: TethysAPI is a work in progress.
+You should expect breaking major interface changes between releases prior to 1.0.**

 TethysAPI is intended to be added as a Git submodule to projects.
 It must reside in a subdirectory called `Tethys` (not "TethysAPI"!)

 The public mission API headers are located under the `API` directory.
 For your convenience, you may use `#include "Tethys/API/API.h"` to include all public API headers, but you are also free to include individual headers. `Tethys/API/Mission.h` documents how to interface a mission with the game.